inspec/inspec/docs-chef-io/content/inspec/resources/docker_image.md

       its('tag') { should eq 'LATEST' }
     end

-### Test if a docker image exists and verifies the low-level information: Architecture, Config.Cmd, OS, and GraphDriver
+### Test if a docker image exists and verifies the low-level information: Architecture, Config.Cmd, and GraphDriver

     describe docker_image('ubuntu:latest') do
       it { should exist }